istio/istio.io/content/docs/setup/kubernetes/spec-requirements/index.md

 ---
-title: Requirements for pods and services
+title: Requirements for Pods and Services
 description:  Describes the requirements for Kubernetes pods and services to run Istio.
-weight: 99
+weight: 80
 keywords: [kubernetes,sidecar,sidecar-injection]
 ---